Internet-Draft | CoAP pubsub | March 2025 |

 Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."¶

-This Internet-Draft will expire on 15 June 2025.¶
+This Internet-Draft will expire on 20 September 2025.¶

-Copyright (c) 2024 IETF Trust and the persons identified as the document authors.
+Copyright (c) 2025 IETF Trust and the persons identified as the document authors.
 All rights reserved.¶

 This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
 Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must include Revised BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Revised BSD License.¶

+The Constrained Application Protocol (CoAP) [RFC7252] supports machine-to-machine communication across networks of constrained devices and constrained networks.
+CoAP uses a request/response model where clients make requests to servers in order to request actions on resources.
+Depending on the situation, the same device may act either as a server, a client, or both.
 One important class of constrained devices includes devices that are intended to run for years from a small battery, or by scavenging energy from their environment.
 These devices have limited up-time because they spend most of their time in a sleeping state with no network connectivity.
 Another important class of nodes are devices with limited reachability due to middle-boxes like Network Address Translators (NATs) and firewalls.¶

 For these nodes, the client/server-oriented architecture of REST can be challenging when interactions are not initiated by the devices themselves.
 A publish/subscribe-oriented architecture where nodes exchange data via topics through a broker entity might fit these nodes better.¶

 This document applies the idea of broker-based publish-subscribe to Constrained RESTful Environments using CoAP.
-It defines a broker that allows to create, discover subscribe and publish on topics.¶
+It defines a broker that allows to create, discover, subscribe, and publish on topics.¶

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.¶
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP14] (RFC2119) (RFC8174) when, and only when, they appear in all capitals, as shown here.¶

 This specification requires readers to be familiar with all the terms and concepts that are discussed in [RFC8288] and [RFC6690].
-Readers should also be familiar with the terms and concepts discussed in [RFC7252], [RFC9176] and [RFC7641].
+Readers should also be familiar with the terms and concepts discussed in [RFC7252], [RFC9176], and [RFC7641].
 The URI template format [RFC6570] is used to describe the REST API defined in this specification.¶

 This specification makes use of the following terminology:¶